JeePeeTee/Fiscaal-Gemak-API/docs/DefaultApi.md

  - **Accept**: application/json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)
-<a name="getcustomer"></a>
+<a name="updateclient"></a>
-# **GetCustomer**
+# **UpdateClient**
-> ModelClient GetCustomer (int? id)
+> ModelClient UpdateClient (ModelClient body, int? id)

-reads customer data by ID
+update client data by ID

-This operation retrieves customer by its ID.
-The operation uses the customer ID to identify a customer in a query string.
+This operation updates client by its ID.
+The operation uses the client ID to identify a client in a query string.

 ### Example
 ```csharp